 The rise and fall in popularity of absolute return funds is a case in point.
 For years, the Targeted Absolute Return sector was among the most popular among UK and European fund buyers, but… Read the article

 The liquidity of an asset is the extent to which it can be bought or sold without affecting its price.
 In extreme market conditions especially, investors trying to sell illiquid assets may be forced to accept drastically reduced prices to find a buyer quickly (or at all).
 A lesson learned… Read the article

 No political consensus lasts forever – at least not without reform.
 The pre-eminence of the liberal economic order prior to the global financial crisis might have tempted us to think that this time would be different.

-Instead of political convergence, however, we have witnessed growing fragmentation across… Read the article
+Instead of political convergence, however, we have witnessed growing fragmentation… Read the article

 It is always worrying to hear investors ask how managers performed over very short time horizons.
 It seems very unlikely that a couple of weeks’ performance can tell you much about a fund manager’s skill as opposed to luck.

-But short time frames might be able to… Read the article
+But short time frames might be able… Read the article

 Much has been made recently of the struggles faced by ‘macro’ managers in recent years, particularly among hedge funds.
 The last five years have seen relatively low returns to these strategies both in an absolute sense, but most notably relative to global equity markets.

 The perceptions of poor performance have… Read the article